bevyengine/bevy/_release-content/release-notes/more_widgets.md

 }
 ```

-In the future, the same BSN syntax used in the `bsn!` macro will eventually be portable to `.bsn` files, letting devs choose and rapidly swap between code-first and asset-driven workflows when defining UI.
+In the future, the same BSN syntax used in the `bsn!` macro will be portable to `.bsn` files, letting devs choose and rapidly swap between code-first and asset-driven workflows when defining UI.